Tokyo: 5 Questions with Japan’s Top Auteur Hirokazu Kore-eda

 (Sighs audibly, then laughs) Okay, there are so many things necessary for us to improve our Japanese movie industry.
 I could talk to you about this for an entire day.
 As a filmmaker, I can say we have nothing in Japan to support us.
 Compared to other countries, we have no significant support in Japan for the creation of films.
 One point is that none of our directors are working together to really study the industry.
 It makes me wonder if our industry is actually willing to come together to study the issues and have a conversation with the government about what’s needed.
 The Japanese film industry is very old and vertically integrated and I’m not sure if this system is actually helping the industry.
 Are we, as an industry, thinking about the coming 10 to 20 years beyond COVID and the future of Japanese film culture?
 Are we thinking about how to use this new streaming technology to our advantage as an industry?
 Is anyone thinking about the plan for how to pass Japan’s film rich film legacy to the next generation?
 This is partly why I started getting involved in the Tokyo festival.

-I can’t talk much about what I’m doing now for the industry — I’m making my own films too — but I will do something about these issues.
-It’s very difficult because this Japanese film industry is very old and these companies, like Nikkatsu, Toho or Shochiku, these same companies have been making our films for more than a hundred years in Japan.
+I can’t say that I’m doing much now for the industry — I’m making my own films too — but I will eventually do something about these issues.
+It’s very difficult because this Japanese film industry is very old and these companies, like Nikkatsu, Toho or Shochiku, these same companies have been making our films for more than one hundred years in Japan.
 But I don’t know if they have actually made any effort to pass the rich film culture that they are the stewards of to the next generation.
 These big companies make the films, they market and distribute them, and they own most of the theaters — it’s all done internally, top-to-bottom.
-It’s difficult for individual filmmakers to talk about the important issues, because we need to have partnerships with these companies too.
+If you’re working independently, I don’t know if it’s even possible to compete with them, and whether this lack of competition is a good thing for the industry.
+This is one of the things we need to look at.
+But it’s difficult for individual filmmakers to talk about the important issues, because we need to have partnerships with these companies too.
 As a filmmaker, I want and need to partner with these giant companies, but I also want to complain about them.
 It’s a very tough position to be in.
-But somebody has to same these things, so I will say it.
+But somebody has to say these things, so I will say them.
 Of course, it’s easier for me to just make my films and stay quiet, but I think things need to change, so I’m going to speak up.

 As a creator myself, I think that when you make a film or a series for one of these companies, you have to think about how it will be received in 100 countries.
 Simply thinking about that fact could have a big impact on what you make — it could be a negative influence or a positive one; it depends what you do with it.

 So, I don’t know; but I’ll give it a try.
-I do feel I’ll have to change the way I work.
-I won’t be making a film anymore for people who are going to go together into a dark cinema to sit in silence for two hours together.
-So I’m not sure exactly what choices I would make, but think I’ll have to work in a different style.
-I’d like to give it a try and then compare what I like best: Working for a streaming company with more resources in some new style, or making films for theaters with a low budget.
+I do feel I’ll have to change the way I work when I do a streaming project.
+I won’t be making a film anymore for people who are going to go into a dark cinema to sit in silence for two hours together.
+So I’m not sure exactly what choices I would make, but I think I’ll have to work in a different style.
+I’d like to give it a try and then compare what I like best: Working for a streaming company with more resources in some new style, or making films for theaters with a low budget as I have before.

 Okay, I had better ask at least one question about actual films or filmmakers.
 It’s always fun to hear directors thoughts about their peers.
 So to that end: Who are some of your contemporaries here in Japan whose work you’ve been most impressed by lately?